wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-04-a-faster-bbc-news.md

 While we have managed to improve the performance of the front page considerably, there is still a lot of work to do:

 * The first meaningful paint time is still too high.
 We can improve it by loading the core CSS sooner.
-* We still send too many bytes to the client, a lot of which is redundant CSS.
-I'm optimistic that we can cut the CSS size in half by improving the way we bootstrap styles.
+* We still send too many bytes to the client.
+A lot of this is redundant CSS, and I'm optimistic that we can cut the CSS size in half by improving our style loader.
 * Style recalculations and layouts take too long on low-powered devices.
 This still needs some investigation but as a starting point we will aim to reduce DOM node nesting and simplify CSS selectors.
 * We are essentially hamstrung by the "white BBC bar" at the top of the page.
-This bar contains components from other parts of the BBC like Search, Notifications, and BBC ID; all of which load their own CSS and JavaScript assets before any of the BBC News assets.
-While this loading strategy is unlikely to change, we're hoping to at least make start conversations around delaying loading these products' assets until after the onload event.
+This bar contains components from other parts of the BBC like Search, Notifications, and BBC ID.
+All of these components load their own blocking CSS & JavaScript before any of the BBC News assets.
+While this is unlikely to change in the short term, we're hoping to work with the teams that own these components to reduce their impact on the page.

 ### Design enhancements